Cross References — As to dangerous buildings as a nuisance, ch. 505; as to prostitution houses deemed a nuisance, §215.465.

 [R.O.
 2008 §220.150; CC 1988 §20-28; Ord.
 No. 6480A, 7-8-1996; Ord.
 No. 04-2007 §II, 5-14-2007]

 Whenever weeds, rank vegetation, bushes or trees are permitted to grow or remain in excess of the standards set out by this Code or in an unsightly or unhealthy manner upon any lot in the City in violation of Section 220.030 of this Article, the owner of such lot shall be liable.

 The duly appointed official shall give notice to the owner, owners or his/her/their agents by the method set out in the last adopted edition of the International Property Maintenance Code.

-Each special tax bill shall be issued by the City Clerk and delivered to the City Collector on or before the first (1st) day of June of each year.
-The Treasurer shall collect such tax bill along with other taxes assessed against the property.
+Each special tax bill shall be issued by the City Clerk and delivered to the City Collector at any time during the calendar year.
+The Collector shall collect such tax bill along with other taxes assessed against the property.

 Such tax bill if not paid when due shall bear interest at the rate of eight percent (8%) per annum.

 [R.O.
 2008 §220.170; CC 1988 §20-30; Ord.
 No. 6482A, 7-8-1996; Ord.
 No. 04-2007 §II, 5-14-2007]

 In addition to the remedial provisions set forth in Section 220.040 of this Article in order to protect, promote and preserve the public health and safety, it is hereby declared that any person owning any lot within the City and permitting or suffering a growth of weeds, grass or other rank vegetation on such lot in violation of these ordinances shall be deemed guilty of a misdemeanor and punished as provided in Section 100.170 of this Code.